unibeck/solstatus/web/README.md

 - **Shadcn**: A set of beautifully-designed, accessible components to build your component library
 - **Bun**: a fast JavaScript all-in-one toolkit

-## Resources

-- D1 (as main DB)
-- KV (for sessions)
-- Website running on workers using RedwoodSDK

-All the required resources are configured via Alchmey in alchemy.run.ts

-## Credits

-- **MJ Meyer**: this example was eavily inspired and borrow alot from his [repo](https://github.com/mj-meyer/rwsdk-better-auth-drizzle), adding little things here and there, mainly Alchemy as IaC.
-  - Check /types/env.d.ts to see how our IaC help defining our types (no need to generate types with Wrangler)
-  - Check ./alchemy.run.ts to see how the whole infra is defined as code via Alchemy

 ## Getting Started

 ### 1 Create your new project: